Evercoder/culori/README.md

 ### Color Differences

-To compute [color differences](https://en.wikipedia.org/wiki/Color_difference), Culori implements both the simple Euclidean distance and the CIELAB Delta E* metric as formulated by CIE76, CIE94, CIEDE2000 and CMC l:c (1984).
+Culori can compute [color differences](https://en.wikipedia.org/wiki/Color_difference) with either a simple Euclidean distance or the CIELAB Delta E* metric as formulated by CIE76, CIE94, CIEDE2000 and CMC l:c (1984).

 ## Documentation